Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Discussion and Conclusions

 For space-based DeciHz GW detectors, many more BSS observations are expected due to the incredible sky localisation of these detectors, including DECIGO and the Big Bang Observatory.
 There will be exquisite precision on geometry parameters due to very large number of $d_L - z$ data points with small $d_L$ errors.
 These detectors could achieve a $1\sigma$ preference for the neutrino normal hierarchy using a fractional sky coverage of $f_{\rm sky} = 0.36$.
-If we relax this assumption (multiple galaxy surveys giving more sky coverage, or a purely GW inferred redshift distribution \cite{Spectral,Noon}) and set $f_{\rm sky} = 1$, a $\sim\!1.5\sigma$ preference for the neutrino normal hierarchy is possible.
 While not significant enough as a single probe to determine the neutrino mass hierarchy, these results demonstrate for the first time how the weak lensing of GWs could provide valuable extra information on the sum of neutrino masses when combined with future CMB experiments \cite{CMBHD} and HI intensity mapping surveys \cite{SM_LSS}.
 For these results to be possible, the substantial challenge to overcome is building and deploying the space-based DeciHz GW detectors into their heliocentric orbits.
 Another recently explored possibility is a Lunar-based DeciHz GW detector, which would be easier to maintain and have comparable sensitivity to the proposed space-based DeciHz detectors \cite{GLOC}.

 A limitation of this study is using single values for uncertainties for the whole population of GW sources.
 A natural extension to this work is to produce a realistic set of GW measurements through a Fisher forecast of their parameter uncertainties, then perform the $d_L-z$ and power spectrum fitting on this realistic set of measurements.